mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

             print(num1, num2)
 ```

-That's pretty bad.
-The best an algorithm can do is _constant_ time, where the run time is independent on the amount of data.
+An $O(n^2)$ algorithm isn't great.
+Ideally, we want an algorithm that works in _constant_ time, or $O(1)$, where the run time is independent on the amount of data.
 For example, printing a random value of an array will always take the same time, regardless of the size of the array.

 {% include header-python.html %}
 ```python